The importance of dance in schools cannot be overestimated. You may think it is not worth the time but trust me, it does.

 For some their escape flight is music, for me it is dance.
 Do you know there is a way you will dance and you will start crying or even laughing out loud?

-Dancing involves the whole of the body.
+Dancing involves the whole body.
 So when you dance, your entire being relates to you.
 And the more you dance and let go, you can enter into another realm.

 A realm where you feel at peace like you can do anything and you just got the answers to that question that has been keeping you awake all night.